 Leaving Bregenz it’s back into the lush, green, rolling German hills, following the Alpenstrasse and climbing to Ruette and a stop at the beautiful Lake Plansee.
-From here we go via Garmisch and into the scenic lakes and mountains of the Tyrol, criss-crossing borders along the way.
-We finish the day with a steep, twisty climb up to Gerlos.
-Dinner with wine is included tonight at our 4-star hotel.
+From here we go via Garmisch and into the scenic lakes and mountains of the Austrian Tyrol.
+Our stay tonight is in a typical, family run, four-star hotel in the centre of Kitzbuhel, where dinner with wine is included.

 Day 5.
 Wednesday June 29.
 Kitzbuhel to Lake Bled (approx. 170 miles)

-This morning we climb a little higher – to 1,600m – and then descend via a stop at the Krimmler waterfall and at Mittersill.
+This morning we leave Kitzbuhel and head to our first stop in Mittersill.
 We then take the 3.2 mile Felbertauerntunnel to Lienz and after a couple more passes take a break in Kranjska Gora, an alpine resort in north-western Slovenia near the mountains and glacial lakes of Triglav National Park.
 Continuing into Slovenia we make our way to Bled and our four-star hotel which sits overlooking Lake Bled, with views to the castle, Monastery Island, and Julian Alps.
 Tonight you are free to eat out.

 Today we head up to a ski resort in the heavily forested region around Sofja Loka, then continue on country roads through the mountains and gorges until we arrive at the lesser known town of Ziri.
 After lunch we then cross the border into Croatia and on to Opatija, a fabulous coastal resort on the Adriatic Coast.
 With views to the neighbouring islands, our four-star hotel is a beautiful Empire-style building, considered to be a local landmark.
 Each room has sea views and tonight there is a buffet dinner* included or you are free to eat out.